-A useful, informal way to classify plants is whether they are floating, planted, or adhering.
+A useful, informal way to classify plants is whether they are rooted, floating, or adhering.

 These are what we tend to think of as “traditional” aquarium plants.
 They grow rooted like most terrestrial plants do.
-Some plants require being planted to grow well—but others, like Anacharis, don’t mind floating.
+Some varieties need to be planted to grow well—but others, like Anacharis, don’t mind floating.

 There are a HUGE number of plants that can be traditionally planted, but they come with some challenges: